Yedomon/plastomics101/README.md

 - Delete IR annotation.
 - Using chloe gff file is more flexible than geseq because  of duplication of certain gene by Geseq tool
 - save as tab delimitated file
-- Make sure to arrange the fasta file as follow: LLS-IRB-SSC-IRB.
+- Make sure to arrange the fasta file as follow: LLS-IRb-SSC-i.
 Verry important to speed up the process
 - prepare the coordinates of junctions by doing real start of IRB-1basepair, real end of IRB, real start of IRA-1,real end of IRA
 - Go to `https://irscope.shinyapps.io/irapp/` then select upload data > Manual and upload the gff.txt, fasta and write down the coordinnates.
 Dependeing of the number of species, the process will take less than 10s.